 My ‘Must Eats of The Year’ blog post is always my favourite to write because I can sit and reminisce about the wonderful things I’ve eaten in the last 12 months.
 This year I’ve eaten in some of the best restaurants in London so believe me, this wasn’t an easy one to put together.

 So here they are.
 In particular order, 20 places in London you MUST eat in 2019!

 Flour & Grape are a classy but affordable Italian restaurant and wine bar in South London.
-They do handmade, luxury pasta dishes and small sharing plates of which some will give you change out of £10!
-They sit just behind the famous Shard building, along the uber trendy Bermondsey Street and it’s a great one if you want to go somewhere really nice without breaking the bank.
+They do handmade, luxury pasta dishes and a selection of small sharing plates which some will give you change out of £5!
+They sit just behind the famous Shard building and along the uber trendy Bermondsey Street.
+A great one if you want to go somewhere really nice without breaking the bank.
 Features on my ‘Best Places To Eat For A Special Occasion‘ blog.

 214 Bermondsey St, London SE1 3TQ, https://www.flourandgrape.com

 Every weekend you can find Clare Connor, the queen of sugar, at Victoria Park food market in East London.
 Clare produces THE most epic handmade pies including s’mores, biscoff & PBJ.
 Plus, these INSANE Nutella cookies.
 The number one street food stall of 2018 in my opinion!

 Victoria Park Market – 56-57 Gore Rd, South Hackney, London E9 7HN

 Half Cup is an independent coffee house serving up one banging brunch.
 I would call it a hidden gem , however, over the last year it’s grown so much in popularity this once unknown cafe has become one of the destinations in London for brunch.
 Not only does everything taste great but the presentation is really important to them so if you want somewhere ‘instagrammable’ this is for you.
 Small, modest but mighty.